neanes/neanes/ROADMAP.md

 - Configurable Neume Keyboard
 - Better styling
 - Graceful handling of bad martyrias
+- Right-align option for tempo
+- Right align for multiple elements grouped together (e.g. tempo followed by martyria).
+Does this maybe become a "paragraph option", where a paragraph can consist of neumes, small text-boxes that fit to the width of their contents, and have an alignment?
 - Score checker that points out potential issues by using Fr.
 Ephraim's style rules (and other sources).
 - Investigate the feasibility of image recognition, allowing users to upload an image of a score that would be transformed into a file in our program.